neg-0/dod-fitness/docs/project-overview.md

-# DoD Fitness App - Project Overview
+# Atlas - Project Overview

 ## Introduction

-The DoD Fitness App is a comprehensive web application designed to support the fitness and nutrition needs of Department of Defense personnel.
+Atlas is a comprehensive web application designed to support the fitness and nutrition needs of Department of Defense personnel.
 This app aims to help military members maintain peak physical condition, adhere to branch-specific fitness standards, and promote overall health and wellness.

 ## Goals